introvert24312/llm-chat-explorer/README.md

 - **Local Processing**: All data is processed directly in the browser, with no external server communication.
 - **No Tracking**: Personal data and chat history remain entirely on the user’s device.
 - **Source Code Inspection**: If desired, you can download the HTML page and analyze the source code.
+- **Standalone**: The entire application is built with simple HTML, CSS, and JavaScript, with no external dependencies (except for Font Awesome), specifically to allow users to download and use the HTML page locally without any additional setup.
 - **Open Source**: The project is released under the GPL v3 license, ensuring transparency and allowing the community to verify and improve the code.

 ## Requirements